-On January 30, 2020, the CDC confirmed the first person-to-person transmission of the new coronavirus.
 SARS-CoV-2 spreads through tiny respiratory droplets from the nose or mouth when an infected person coughs or sneezes.
-The droplets can make contact within 6 feet.
 You can contract the coronavirus if these droplets land in your nose or mouth, you inhale them, or you touch a contaminated surface or object and then touch your nose or mouth before washing your hands.
 The virus also spreads through the air under certain circumstances, such as in enclosed spaces with poor ventilation.

-Infected people are contagious with or without symptoms.
+Infected people are contagious before symptoms develop.
+That is presymptomatic transmission.
 Studies show the virus multiplies fast in the nose and throat, even in the beginning of an infection when the person does not yet feel ill.
 Infectious disease experts estimate about 20% of infected people never develop symptoms.
 Asymptomatic (and presymptomatic) individuals still shed the virus and are capable of infecting others.

 The common cold is also spread by a coronavirus (as well as other types of viruses).
 For some patients, coronavirus symptoms mimic those of a common cold, while others experience the same symptoms that accompany a severe respiratory infection.
 COVID-19 symptoms include fever, cough, body aches, sore throat, fatigue, phlegm/sputum production, and shortness of breath.
 An unexpected symptom of COVID-19 is loss of sense of smell.
 In some cases, the virus attacks the lungs and symptoms are severe enough the patient requires hospital care with supplemental oxygen and fluids, even breathing support with a ventilator.
 COVID-19 symptoms appear within 2 to 14 days after exposure.